joyrex2001/kubedock/README.md

 Kubedock is an experimental implementation of the docker api that will orchestrate containers into a kubernetes cluster, rather than running containers locally.
 The main driver for this project is to be able running [testcontainers-java](https://www.testcontainers.org) enabled unit-tests in k8s, without the requirement of running docker-in-docker within resource heavy containers.

 The current implementation is limited, but able to run containers that just expose ports, copy resources towards the container, or mount volumes.
 Containers that 'just' expose ports, require logging and copy resources to running containers will probably work.
 Volume mounting is implemented by copying the local volume towards the container, changes made by the container to this volume are not synced back.
 All data is considered emphemeral.
+If a container has network aliases configured, it will create k8s services with the alias as name.
+However, if aliases are present, a port mapping should be configured as well (as a service requires a specific port mapping).

 ## Quick start